 I want to drill into task management and task ownership a little and provide my own definitions and input into these items.
 When I talk about task management, I’m really concerned with whether a task has been completed or not, and who owns it.
-I might actually go a little further and define progress on tasks as one of three states: not started, in-progress, or completed.
-In fact Planner already has these three states built in for tracking progress.
+I might actually go a little further and define progress on tasks as one of three states: not started, in progress, or completed.
+In fact, Planner already has these three states built in for tracking progress.

-Planner allows us to display tasks on a “board” in either buckets or by one of a selection of criteria, such as start date, due date, progress (not started, in progress, completed), or other user defined labels.
+Planner allows us to display tasks on a “board” in either bucket or by one of a selection of criteria, such as start date, due date, progress (not started, in progress, completed), or other user-defined labels.
 It’s worth thinking about what your buckets and labels might be.
 Of course, you might not use any of those I listed, but other categories that could be applicable are department, priority, etc. Note that whilst you can have unlimited buckets, you are limited to six labels per Plan.

 What I’m not concerned about is the work or effort required to do the task.
-That’s out of scope of task management!
-Task ownership is pretty easy to define, but because Planner is focused on teamwork, it’s important to be able collaborate with one or multiple teams.
+That’s out of the scope of task management!
+Task ownership is pretty easy to define, but because Planner is focused on teamwork, it’s important to be able to collaborate with one or multiple teams.
 Planner neatly fills the gap between a personal task management system (Microsoft To Do / Wunderlist) and an Enterprise Project Management System (Microsoft Project Online with MS Project).